We recieved some great feedback from last years National Student Survey.

-• the excellent quality of teaching and support provided by staff
+• excellent quality of teaching and academic support

-• the knowledge of and passion for their subject displayed by staff
+• lecturers knowledge and passion for their subject

 In relation to your academic experience, we are: